cjolowicz/docker-buildbot/README.md

 bind-mounted into the master container.

 Consider using the provided [buildbot.yml](buildbot.yml) to deploy a Docker stack with sensible defaults.
-See below for details.
+See the section about [Docker Swarm](#use-with-docker-swarm) for details.

 ## Related projects